Book Recommendations

-- explaining why I chose to read the book, so you can decide how much my reasons correspond to yours;
+- explaining why I chose to read the book, so you can decide if my reasons are like yours;

 - giving a short, spoiler-free, description of my experience of reading the book.

-I use a bit of a mix of paper, e-books, and audiobooks.
+I mix of paper, e-books, and audiobooks.
 Mostly I don’t think this matters.
 If something is only available in audio format, or if the audio presentation is particularly good, I mention it.

 Filters